 Getting ahead with a credit card may seem like a pipe dream, but there are plenty of people who rack up hundreds (or even thousands) in rewards without piling up debt.
 The key to maximizing cash back credit cards is simple — charge only planned purchases you can afford to pay off each month and never, ever carry a balance.

 Rewards credit cards with fixed bonus categories offer a higher fixed rate of rewards in some categories and a standard rewards rate on everything else.
-For example, you might earn up to 6% back on grocery store purchases, or a higher-than-average rate on dining or transit.
-In the meantime, you would still earn a standard rate on everything else you buy, usually 1%.
+For example, you might earn up to 6 percent back on grocery store purchases, or a higher-than-average rate on dining or transit.
+In the meantime, you would still earn a standard rate on everything else you buy, usually 1 percent.
 Fixed bonus category cards are best for people who spend a lot in specific categories and want to maximize their rewards as a result.

-Cash back credit cards with rotating categories also offer a flat rate of rewards for each dollar you spend, usually 1% back.
-Typically, cards with rotating categories let you earn 5% back on up to $1,500 spent in specific categories each quarter when you activate, after which you earn 1% back.
-Also, note that some have other bonus categories in which you can maximize rewards throughout the year.
-Like other cash back credit cards, rotating bonus category cards tend to offer welcome bonuses, 0% APR offers or both.
+Cash back credit cards with rotating categories typically offer 5 percent cash back on up to $1,500 you spend in specific categories each quarter when you activate, after which you earn the standard rate of 1 percent back.
+Some cards have other bonus categories in which you can maximize rewards throughout the year.
+Like other cash back credit cards, rotating bonus category cards tend to offer welcome bonuses, 0 percent APR offers or both.

-Your spending habits should play a significant role in the cash back credit cards you ultimately sign up for.
-If you happen to spend a lot of money in categories like dining out, groceries or gas station purchases each month, for example, it wouldn’t make sense to skip over cards that offer a lucrative rewards rate on this spending.
+Your spending habits should play a significant role in the cash back credit cards you ultimately apply for.
+If you happen to spend a lot of money in categories like dining out, groceries or gas station purchases each month, for example, there are plenty of cards that offer lucrative rewards rate on this spending.

 If you aren’t entirely sure which categories you spend the most in right now, it can help to track your spending for a few weeks to see where your money goes.
 If you use a credit card already, you can look over your statements to see which categories you tend to spend the most in.